fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricReplica.md

 ## INPUTS

 ### System.Guid, Int64
-This cmdlet accepts the ID of a Service Fabric partition, or a replica or instance ID.
+This cmdlet accepts the ID of a Service Fabric partition, or a replica/instance.

 ## OUTPUTS

 ### System.Object
-This cmdlet returns a list of **System.Fabric.Query.Replica** objects.
+This cmdlet returns a list of [System.Fabric.Query.Replica](https://docs.microsoft.com/dotnet/api/system.fabric.query.replica) objects.

 ## NOTES